-Nick is a staunch and proud Tasmanian, and an unapologetic defender of the things that make his home state different from the rest of the world.
+A staunch and proud Tasmanian, Nick McKim is an unapologetic defender of the things that make his home state different from the rest of the world.

-He is motivated by love for the wild and wondrous beauty of our planet, and a conviction that for future generations to enjoy wellbeing and prosperity we have to live more sustainably today
+Nick is motivated by love for the wild and wondrous beauty of our planet, and a conviction that for future generations to enjoy wellbeing and prosperity we have to live more sustainably today.

 In 2005 Nick was the first person to introduce marriage equality legislation into any Australian parliament.